haud-ba/XTS_TRANSPORT_LAYER/README.md

 - configurable station design with variable transport logic

         individual targeting of mover to Station
-        grouping of stations for parallel or sequenced work flow
+        grouping of stations for parallel or serial work flow of extern process

 - function blocks with ctrl/state structs: